-Basil (Ocimum basilicum) is a classic mediterranean spice, one of the most favored, most used and most common in mediterranean places.
-We can for sure say that italian cuisine would not be what it is now without this small bushy plant with its aromatic and sweet leaves.
+Basil (Ocimum basilicum) is a classic Mediterranean spice, one of the most favored, most used, and most common in Mediterranean places.
+We can for sure say that Italian cuisine would not be what it is now without this small bushy plant with its aromatic and sweet leaves.
 This plant is a cousin to the mint plant, so they share the same look.
-There are more than 60 different varieties of basil with different looks, smell and taste.
+There are more than 60 different varieties of basil with different looks, smells, and tastes.
 Most common is the sweet basil, with its dark green leaves and little pungent taste.
-There are varieties with purple or red leaves, as some with specific tastes like lemon basil, cinnamon basil or anise basil.
+There are varieties with purple or red leaves, as some with specific tastes like lemon basil, cinnamon basil, or anise basil.

 Against inflammation and oxidative stress

 Compounds in basil showed their strength in boosting the immune system and fighting against infections.
-Basil extract, researches showed, to help in fighting against resistant bacteria that were not responding to antibiotic therapy.
+Basil extract, researches showed, helps in fighting against resistant bacteria that were not responding to antibiotic therapy.
 With all that, this spice has adaptogenic properties and what does that mean.
-Adaptogenic plants increase the resistance of the organism to a wide spectrum of bad conditions from biological, chemical and physical sources, and these plants help to make things in organism go back to normal.
+Adaptogenic plants increase the resistance of the organism to a wide spectrum of bad conditions from biological, chemical, and physical sources, and these plants help to make things in the organism go back to normal.

 Disclaimer: This text is for general informational purposes only.
 It should not be used to self-diagnose and it is not a substitute for a medical exam, cure, treatment, diagnosis, and prescription or recommendation.
 Always seek the advice of a physician or other qualified health provider with any questions you may have regarding a medical condition.
 Dimology – Healthy World are not liable or responsible for any advice, course of treatment, diagnosis or any other information, services or product you obtain through this site.